 TA assignments to specific courses are generally made several weeks before the start of each semester.
 Assignment preferences are solicited from faculty and prospective TAs before the assignments are made; TAs also have the opportunity at this time to provide information about their schedules to so that TA assignments do not interfere with coursework.
 Although every effort is made to accommodate faculty and student preferences, because of the number of courses and respective schedules that need to be coordinated, faculty and students may not always get their first, or even third, registered preferences.

-The History Department also regularly employs two Graduate Research Assistants to work with the Department Chair and the Graduate Adviser.
+The History Department also regularly employs several Graduate Research Assistants to work with various departmental programs.
 The GRAs are paid at the same rate as TAs and receive health insurance benefits.
 In addition, the department pays their tuition.

 Note that graduate students who hold TA or GRA positions are eligible for in-state tuition rates.
 They must, however, file for a waiver each semester before their bill is due.
 Students may file for a waiver through UT Direct: Tuition Bill Waivers.